by Jeff Jay

 I am passionate about intervention for a very simple reason: intervention saved my life.
 My story is somewhat unusual, because I went further down the scale of addiction than many.
 But it is still a clear illustration of the power of intervention.
 In the first of this six-part series, I want to begin by telling you part of my story.

 After years of chronic alcoholism and drug addiction, I was unable to help myself in any way.
-Although I had been a national merit scholar, president of my high school student association, and head of t he alter boys, I was now homeless and penniless.
+Although I had been a national merit scholar, president of my high school student association, and head of the alter boys at St. Paul’s church, I was now homeless and penniless.
 I had a bleeding ulcer, a bleeding colon, and neuropathy of the legs.
 I was unable to eat solid food and I was sleeping under bushes in the city parks.

 But I still didn’t think that I had an alcohol or drug problem.
 I just thought I had a little cash flow problem.
 Sitting on a park bench on a cold and rainy day, I thought: “If I can just get another twenty bucks together, everything will be all right.”